Making Exercise Healthy Medicine

 Fun Things To Do Next:

 Patient Success Stories.
 Read how others fixed their own pain and see how to send yours.
 Not mere testimonials, but tutorials so you can do it too.
-You can add yours - Success@DrBookspan.com.

-Adventure Medicine - Higher, faster, stronger, smarter, funnier.
+Adventure Medicine - Higher, faster, stronger, smarter.

 The Fitness Fixer - Dr. Bookspan IS The Fitness Fixer.
 My column ran on Healthline from 2006 to 2010.
 After that, they took them all away in favor of their own articles that sell medicines and treatments, The BlogSpot archives still have some of them.
-Check for articles on Achilles pain, foot, shoes, orthotics, knees, back, nutrition, and more by alphabetical listing.
+Check for articles on Achilles pain, foot, shoes, orthotics, knees, back, nutrition, and more by alphabetical listing Index.

 Bookspan Basics - Quick training drills for yourself and your groups.
 Set up healthy movement training programs for schools and groups, eventually as part of my nationwide program.